Bodmin Moor AONB section

 Evidence of many prehistoric settlements abounds.
 In marshy hollows rivers such as the Fowey rise and in hidden valleys ancient oak trees remain.

 Though cut almost in two by the A30, nonetheless the moor retains a surprising remoteness and sense of wildness.
-Ancient stones such as The Cheesewring and The Hurlers add to the mystery.
+Natural rock formations such as The Cheesewring and man-made formations like The Hurlers stone circles add to the mystery.

 Most of the land lies at the comparatively low height of 200 metres, rising to 400 at Rough Tor and 420 metres at Brown Willy, the highest point.
 It is one of the warmest and wettest uplands in Britain though you might not think so in the snowy depths of winter.